Hiring manager: Hi, how are you? Is this _____?

 Now you are probably really excited that you have passed all of the interview steps (phone interview, in-person interview, and post-interview) and finally got the job offer!
 You may be wondering what the next step is after getting a verbal offer.
 We will walk you through 4 steps that you should do after you got the job offer through verbal communication.

 After you got the job placement phone call from the hiring manager, it is necessary to send out a confirmation email regarding the offer.
 Remember, if you didn’t get a written offer letter, it doesn’t count that you have accepted the new position.
 You want to make sure you secured the job by getting an official email or letter.
 If the company is sending a letter, it has to be on legitimate company letterhead.
 Here are seven things to expect from the offer letter:

 During the job-hunting process, you have probably applied and interviewed with more than one company.
 When you have decided to accept an offer from a company, you may send notice to other companies that you have moved on with your interview process.
 It is best to let them know you have decided to accept the offer from the other company.
-You should tell them that you are no longer interested in being considered to their company.
-You could help other hiring managers to move on with their interview process with other candidates.
+By doing this, you will help other hiring managers to move on with their interview process with other candidates.
 They would appreciate your honesty, and you value their time.